TOMTOBIN1976/weathertop_v4_release2/README.txt

 Web application Notes

-Main page -  present interesting information on the application and the weather domain About us - presents details on the WeatherTop company Dashboard page presents all details.
+Main page - (PROPOSAL)  present interesting information on the application and the weather domain About us - (PROPOSAL) presents details on the WeatherTop company Dashboard page -  presents all details.
-Login page allows user to login to application
-Signup page allows user to sginup
+Login page -  allows user to login to application Signup page - allows user to sginup

 Structure